 The Home First priorities are being taken forward and updates are reported to this committee or MIJB on a regular basis.
+This work is being undertaken across the Moray Portfolio to improve wider system flow.

 Progress in this area has been hampered due to the increased demand for urgent or critical services requiring staff resource to be prioritised to frontline service delivery.